davidedantonio/bee-grid/docs/1.0/download.md

 # Compiled CSS

-Download ready-to-use compiled code for {{ site.title }} v{{ site.current_version }} to easily drop into your project, which includes compiled and minified CSS bundles.
+Download ready-to-use compiled code {{ site.title }} v{{ site.current_version }} to easily drop into your project, which includes compiled and minified CSS bundles.

 This package doesn't include source files and documentation.
 Once downloaded, unzip the compressed folder and you’ll see something like this: